The $100,000 UX of ... Bulls?

 Revised Version

-Too many options overwhelmed users.
-The final version narrows available choices while still showing upcoming ones for planning.
+Too many visible options overwhelmed users.
+The final version narrows available choices while still previewing upcoming ones for better planning.

 Improving Buttons